Portrait of George Cockburn (Beechey)

-Portrait of George Cockburn is an oil on canvas portrait painting by the English artist William Beechey, from 1810.
-It depicts the British admiral Sir George Cockburn.
+Portrait of George Cockburn is an 1820 oil on canvas portrait of the Royal Navy officer Sir George Cockburn by the English painter William Beechey.

 History and description

 Cockburn served for decades in the Royal Navy.
 In the War of 1812 he commanded British naval forces during the Burning of Washington.
 In 1815 he was charged with escorting the deposed French emperor Napoleon into exile and British captivity on the Atlantic island of Saint Helena.
 He later served as First Naval Lord.

 Cockburn is shown wearing the dress uniform of a vice admiral and the star Order of the Bath.
 He wears the sword presented to him by Horatio Nelson in 1797 while his hand rests on a map of Cockburn Land on Baffin Island.
 The painting is in the collection of the National Maritime Museum in Greenwich.
 It was displayed at the Royal Academy Exhibition of 1824 at Somerset House in London.